floswald/r-gis-intro/README.md

+# this is a fork

+I got this from https://github.com/jessesadler/intro-to-r

+I had to put it into a non-forked location in order to be able to use git-lfs for large shapfiles.
+Check out https://www.jessesadler.com, it's amazing work.

 ## Introduction to R

 This repository collects tutorials on the use of R. The tutorials use historical data from the correspondence of Daniel van der Meulen in 1585.
 The data is a subset of a larger digital history project, information about which you can find [here](https://jessesadler.com/project/dvdm-correspondence/).